 Hearing footsteps behind you on Halloween night is considered an omen.
 It’s believed that if you don’t turn around, you’ll continue to be followed by a spirit.
 Turning around breaks the spell, sending the spirit away.

-Mystery of the Headless Horesman
+Mystery of the Headless Horseman

 The legend of the Headless Horseman originates from Irish folklore.
 This eerie tale warns of a decapitated rider searching for his missing head.
 It’s one spine-tingling story that’s traveled through time.